County Mayo: Religion

 In the 2006 National Census, the religious demographic breakdown for County Mayo was 114,215 Roman Catholics, 2,476 Church of Ireland, 733 Muslims, 409 other Christians, 280 Presbyterians, 250 Orthodox Christians, 204 Methodists, 853 other stated religions, 3,267 no religion and 1,152 no stated religion.

 Irish language

 9% of the population of County Mayo live in the Gaeltacht.
 The Gaeltacht Irish-speaking region in County Mayo is the third-largest in Ireland with 10,886 inhabitants.
+These Irish-speaking areas of Mayo contain 5,956 Irish speakers.
 Tourmakeady is the largest village in this area.
 All schools in the area use Irish as the language of instruction.
 Mayo has four gaelscoileanna in its four major towns, providing primary education to students through Irish.

 Transport

 Rail

 Westport railway station is the terminus station on the Dublin to Westport Rail service.
 Railway stations are also located at Ballyhaunis, Claremorris, Castlebar, Manulla, Ballina and Foxford.
 All railway stations are located on the same railway line, with the exception of Ballina and Foxford which requires passengers to change at Manulla Junction.
 There are currently four services each way every day on the line.

 There are also proposals to reopen the currently disused Western Railway Corridor connecting Limerick with Sligo.